icj88/obsidian-personal/Journal Of Everything/3-Resources/Templates/Project Index Template.md

 - **Project Directory**:  [Supervisor_Reports](file:////C:/Users/ijohnson/OneDrive%20-%20University%20of%20Vermont/Documents/projects/supervisor_reports)
 ## Project Purpose
 AKA Project Vision Statement and Outline of Scope

+## Project Dependents and Dependencies
+### Dependencies
+This project depends on the following projects:
+-

+### Dependents
+The following projects depend on this project:
+-

 ## Key Documents
 [[Project Index Template]] - Template file for this template.